 Study the sun and wind patterns.
 You might want to place a patio on the west side of the house, but it will get lots of afternoon sun, which means dinnertime in August could be unpleasantly hot.
 And wind whistling around a corner will quickly extinguish a fire pit.
 Those are common mistakes in backyard landscape design for beginners.
 Your design should take into account what the sun and wind do at different times of the day and year.

 Coming to quick conclusions about your yard can lead to choices that don't work in the long term.
 Live with it for a while before making any changes.
 After spending more time outdoors, you'll start to see areas where you want to go and sit that you wouldn't have thought of at first, Lipanovich says.

 4. Start Small

-Start small.
-Home and garden television shows are masters at revealing complete outdoor makeovers in just three days -- but they have a crew of 60, which is not a situation enjoyed by landscape design for beginners.
-Part of creating a landscape is slowly developing a plan and enjoying the process.
-From your master plan, start with a small flowerbed.
-Go out and work on it for an hour or two when you have the time, and worry less about filing everything up right away.
-"Give yourself some time to see how things develop.
-Plants grow and things fill in, and people forget that.
-The point is to take time and do it in pieces so you are happy with the final results," Lipanovich says.
-"If you get into this thing and want to get it done, you'll take shortcuts and be too sloppy and tired to do it well."
+Sure, complete outdoor makeovers can happen in just three days on your favorite home and garden show, but they have a huge crew to handle the heavy lifting, which is not a situation enjoyed by most beginner home gardeners.
+Part of creating a landscape you'll love is slowly developing a plan and enjoying the process.
+From your master plan, start with a small flower bed.
+Go out and work on it for an hour or two when you have the time, and worry less about filling everything up right away.
+Lipanovich notes that when you take your time with your DIY landscape design, you're less likely to get sloppy or resort to shortcuts you'll regret later.

-Work around a focal point.
-Any good garden design has a focal point or series of focal points, and it's an easy principle to put in place in landscape design for beginners.
-That may be a sculpture or a stunning plant, a tree, or a series of shrubs.
-"The point is to draw your eye and move it through the landscape," Lipanovich says.
+Any good garden design has a focal point or series of focal points, and it's an easy principle to put in place.
+That may be a sculpture or a stunning tree or a series of shrubs.
+Let the design draw your eyes around the landscape, Lipanovich says.